ahsanijaz/ahsanijaz.github.io/_posts/2018-01-01-less_travel.md

 # Programming

 The usual candidates for Data Science programming languages are Python, R and Scala.
 As this post is directed towards industry folks, my recommendation would be to go with Python as your primary language.
 Python is already used by many organizations and is a complete production ready programming language.
-Integration is also usually easier as it has good support of Web Frameworks and the larger engineering environment.
+Integration is also easier as it has good support of Web Frameworks and the larger engineering environment.
 Furthermore, TensorFlow provides a rich environment for production ready machine learning deployments and it has good high level API support of Python.
 PyTorch (albeit a bit behind in terms of production grade pipelines) is also written in Python.
 Also, if you'd look into Cloud Deployment solutions (AWS and GCP), Python support is far more than that of R (except for Azure).

 You might use R in the following cases: